Nanny Taxes in Illinois

 - Safeguards from being paid “an oppressive and unreasonable wage”

-If a household employee voluntarily agrees to work on their day of rest, they need to be compensated at an overtime rate for all hours worked that day.
+If a household employee voluntarily agrees to work on their day of rest, they must be compensated at an overtime rate for all hours worked that day.

 Part-time employees – working 20 or fewer hours in a calendar week – are excluded from the day of rest requirement.